Skip to main content

 Hashtag research

-AI and automation tools can generate hashtag suggestions, analyze trending tags, and check competition levels.
-But the final hashtag selection should still involve human judgment.
-Automated tools sometimes suggest hashtags that are technically relevant but tonally wrong, or popular but associated with communities you don't want to be linked to.
+Tools can generate hashtag suggestions, analyze trending tags, and check competition levels.
+But the final pick still needs human judgment.
+Automated tools sometimes suggest hashtags that are technically relevant but tonally wrong, or popular but tied to communities you don't want to be linked to.
+My workflow: automation generates 20-30 suggestions, I pick the 5-10 that actually fit.

 Content repurposing

-AI can convert a blog post into a LinkedIn post, a Twitter thread, and an Instagram carousel outline.
-But each adaptation needs a human pass to add platform-specific nuances, personal touches, and anything that requires cultural context.
+AI can turn a blog post into a LinkedIn post, a Twitter thread, and an Instagram carousel outline.
+But each version needs a human pass for platform nuance, personal touches, and anything that needs cultural context.
+The automation handles format.
+The human handles quality and personalization.
+I covered this in my repurposing guide.

-Inbox triage
+Inbox triage and approvals

 What you should never automate